The PSCE Forum is structured upon these key pillars:

 The User Committee works to discuss and define user requirements, exchange best practices and ideas for common solutions.
 The other PSCE committees assist by providing information about available and emerging technologies.
 PSCE Users gain access to a broader European Public Safety Organisation’s view, collaboration with representatives of likeminded organisations and information about industrial solutions and developments as well as research initiatives.

-- Industrials Committee
+- Industrial Committee

 The Industry Committee is in charge of maintaining a representation of existing and new technical solutions.
 PSCE Members benefit by having access to this up-to-date information, which is continuously monitored by the Users Committee for their own adoption and use, and for the Researchers, who find a baseline state-of-the-art upon which to build their research.
 Industry Committee benefit from the direct discussions with end-users and researchers creating new ideas for solutions that are needed by the users and make use of leading technology.

-- Researchers Committee
+- Researcher Committee

 The Researcher Committee is responsible for raising awareness on current and future research developments in the world of public safety communications.
 The information developed by the Researcher Committee is shared with all members.
 Taking into account discussions and documentation of user requirements to steer research programmes, and informing industry members of new possibilities to improve both process and technological aspects of industry product and service offerings.